According to parents:

 I would describe Marguerite as sweet and thoughtful.
 I mean, there’s not much to worry about there.
 I mean, you can get hurt, but there’s always a way to fix it.
 And you learn really good manners there…I just really love Magnolia Blossom with all my heart.
 It’s an amazing place…I just miss the whole thing.

-A testimonial for our newest staff member, Chelsea, shared by a mom after the first day of school:
+A testimonial for our assistant director, Chelsea, shared by a mom after the first day of school:

 I asked my son about Auntie Chelsea.
 He leaned in to whisper in my ear, “she likes to see the children play and when they are at the table she smiles a lot.
 The children make her happy.”